ckeditor/ckeditor5/docs/updating/update-to-27.md

 ## Update to CKEditor 5 v27.0.0

-For the entire list of changes introduced in version 27.0.0, see the [changelog for CKEditor 5 v27.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2700-2021-03-22).
+For the entire list of changes introduced in version 27.0.0, see the [release notes for CKEditor 5 v27.0.0](https://github.com/ckeditor/ckeditor5/releases/tag/v27.0.0).

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v27.0.0.